Do you want to know how to track WooCommerce Sales using Google Analytics? If yes, you are at the right place.

-Most of the eCommerce store owners spend a lot of money on establishing their store and marketing their products.
-By doing this they might get new customers and sales but the ROI they get is not too impressive.
+Most eCommerce store owners spend a lot of money on establishing their stores and marketing their products.
+By doing this, they might get new customers and sales, but the ROI they get is not too impressive.
 But the smart players play smartly.
-They keep an eye on their analytics and they run their campaign according to that Analytics.
+They keep an eye on their analytics and run their campaign according to that Analytics.

-Why Is It Necessary To Enable The WooCommerce Tracking?
+Why Is It Necessary to Enable Google Analytics eCommerce Tracking WooCommerce?

-Well, you must be wondering that Woocommerce has its own Analytics feature, why we should add something extra to it.
-The answer is pretty simple, the Woocommerce built-in Analytics feature only gives you the information about the total number of sales and it gives the reporting about orders that have been proceeded or canceled.
+Well, you must be wondering, when WooCommerce has its own Analytics feature, why should we add something extra to it?
+The answer is pretty simple, the Woocommerce built-in Analytics feature only gives you information about the total number of sales, and it gives the reporting about orders that have been proceeded or canceled.
 Can you get an idea about the customer’s behavior by looking into WooCommerce reporting?
 Obviously not.

-With advanced analytics features you will be able to do these following things.
+With advanced analytics features, you will be able to analyze the following things.

 - Shopping Behavior